A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Additional Experiments

 \subsection{Synthetic Experiments}

 We conduct additional experiments using the dataset \textsc{MetaFam}, which was explicitly constructed to exhibit conflicting predictive patterns, or multiple tasks, in the \namekgs (\Cref{app:synthetic-dataset}). \Cref{tab:synth-dual-results} shows the results under the dual-sampling metrics.
-As we can see from the table, our MTDEA model with two task partitions $\hat{K}=2$ consistently obtains the best performance under all the metrics.
-This observation conforms to our expectation, since the \textsc{MetaFam} was constructed to include exactly two conflicting predictive patterns and therefore a model capable of modeling two distinct tasks is expected to obtain the best predictions in this dataset.
+As we can see from the table, our MTDEA model with two task partitions $\hat{K}=2$ consistently obtains the best performance under \revision{all metrics except for MR and Hits@10.} This observation conforms to our expectation, since the \textsc{MetaFam} was constructed to include exactly two conflicting predictive patterns and therefore a model capable of modeling two distinct tasks is expected to obtain the best predictions in this dataset. \revision{ We note that, again as mentioned in~\Cref{par:wikitopics-mt-results}, our model falls short of InGram~\citep{lee2023ingram} on MR and Hits@10, but this is likely due to the poor performance of ISDEA~\citep{kg-equivariance} on these metrics (since our model MTDEA is built on ISDEA).
+Still, MTDEA outperforms ISDEA on MR and Hits@10 with a significant margin. }

 We further investigate the performances of the models under different metrics.
 We consider the entity-centric metrics, where we generate 50 negative samples for each positive triplet by corrupting its tail node, and we additionally compare to what we refer as the relation-type centric metrics, obtained by constructing 50 negative samples for each positive triplet by corrupting its relation type.
 These results are summarized in \Cref{tab:synth-entity-results,tab:synth-rel-results}.
-We observe that, although our best-performing model (MTDEA with $\hat{K}=2$) is slightly worse than the baseline ISDEA under the entity-centric metrics, it outperforms all the models under the relation-based metrics.
+We observe that, although our best-performing model (MTDEA with $\hat{K}=2$) is slightly worse than the baseline ISDEA under the entity-centric metrics, it outperforms \revision{all the baseline models under most of the relation-based metrics.}